 Group I: Describes a tumor that can be completely removed by surgery.

-Group III: Describes a local tumor is a tumor that has not spread outside of the area where it started and cannot be completely removed by surgery.
+Group III: Describes a local tumor, which is a tumor that has not spread outside of the area where it started and cannot be completely removed by surgery.

 IRS-modified TNM stage